WHO clarifies comments on asymptomatic spread of coronavirus: ‘There’s much unknown’

 How the virus spreads

-Dr. Mike Ryan, executive director of the WHO Health Emergencies Program, also said during the live Q&A that there is still much to learn about the possible asymptomatic spread of the coronavirus.
+Dr. Mike Ryan, executive director of the WHO Health Emergencies Program, also said during Tuesday's live Q&A that there is still much to learn about the possible asymptomatic spread of the coronavirus.

 "Whatever proportion of disease is transmitting from asymptomatic individuals, as Maria said, that is unknown," Ryan said.